Walker-Branson/Coding_Java/README.md

 [Organized collection of all my work through my coding class in Java]

-Lab02: In this lab we learned how to use number fields when printing out numbers.
+Lab02: Learned how to use number fields when printing out numbers.

 Lab03: